Create Custom Layouts

 Add/Remove Layout Fields:

-First, you need to select which fields and blocks will appear in your layout.
+First, you need to select which fields and blocks will appear in your layout - what fields are available differs between location and lead layout, but the concept is the same.
 Initially, all fields are included.
-You can add standard fields and blocks on the left by checking them off, then select Add Selected.
+You can add standard fields and blocks on the left by selecting them, then select Add Selected.
 The field you add will appear on the right.
 To remove fields, check the appropriate field on the right side, then select Remove Selected.
 The field will show up on the left after it is removed.

 Edit Layout Fields

 You may want to edit the name or required status of the fields.
 If so, select edit on the right for the appropriate field, and simply change the name.

 The example above shows a text block in the process of being edited.

 You can also make some fields required or not required by checking yes or no as in the example above.
 Select save next to the field when you are done.

 You can reorder fields by clicking and dragging fields to the desired order using the sorting handle.
 When you save, fields will be displayed in the layout in the order configured.